kushal90/Android_app_example/README.md

 -The Order button sends the OrderSummary to Whatsapp.
 __Localization__ (Some strings have been translated to Spanish)
 __EditText__ (We get the name of the user which he/she enters)
--android:hint tells user what should he type in the Textbox (saves space using this method instead of writing "Name:" in front of an input text box.)
+-android:hint tells user what should he type in the Textbox (saves space using this method instead of writing "Name:" in front of an input text box.).